khambsimp/monio/README.md

 ## Instruction Set Architecture
 Let us examine instruction set architectures for a moment.
 Architecture involves an interplay between design, qualitative analysis, quantitative analysis, and language.
 One of the largest problems in the development of an architecture is how abstract design decisions (information) must be quantitatively analyzed versus one another, then expressed as algorithmic, or pseudo algorithmic language, then the overall archiecture must be typeset, and qualitatively analyzed, and then expressed in as a formal language, which is in turn analyzed with addtional algorithmic languages, at which point the architecture can now be expressed and typeset in qualitative form, as well as have quantitative properties inset.
 After the Architecure is Typeset it can be expressed as less formal algorithmic languages, and then simulated, thereby generating even more information.
 Reduced Instruction Set Architecture, Complex Instruction Set Architecture, Very Long Instruction Word Architecture.
+Instruction set architecture is but this start , this is relaized as an abstract, Logic, English written, and Discrete Mathematical blueprint for a conceptual architecture, which if implemented can express the logic state transitions which are indicative of an information system.

 # Industry
 ## Telecommunications Industry
 ## Software Industry
+What is wrong with the Software industry of today?
+Simply put, the Software of today does not (think about why the google elegant enclosure server, and modular phone never actually took off.)
+The prevailing sentiment today is that software is something that experts do, and not something that artists do, that writiers do.
+Information has a need to not just persist, but through is never ending entropic undulations to manifest itself in different forms over, and over again.
 ## Computer Industry
 Generally, how why does engineering feel different to you, and what are you trying to get out of it which is different?
 Engineering to me is a creative pursuit where I am trying to determine and explore what is possible though the act of building.
 How do you know what is possible without actually building it.
 Many of the most beneficial inventions from a societal stanpoint are complex in terms of integration, hwoever, provide society exponential improvements.
 As an Engineer, I am exploring the realm of Mathematics, Sciences, exisitng Engineeering, and Existing Technology to look for, and explore ways to propose to society a solution it had not considered before.I don't know the outcome, and choose to mass produce ones where I belive the net benefit it worth the resourse requirement to society and the environment.Sometimes, I don't get to explore all of this but I can begin work, and frame it in a language where others can continue where I left off.